zacharyartman/aai521-group1/README.md

 ## Notes
 - The best.pt file is from 37 epochs of the model running.
 Greater accuracy can be achieved with more runs.

+## Implementation Video
+- A video of the model interacting with a video can be found [here](https://drive.google.com/file/d/126zKxap-N844K6GeLGoprixmJ5ZqybRC/view?usp=sharing)